universal-ctags/ctags/docs/optlib.rst

 a new parser with the options is more than "customizing" in Universal-ctags.

-To make it easier to maintain a parser defined using the options, you can put each parser language in a different options file.
+To make easier the maintenance a parser defined using the options, you can put each language parser in a different options file.
 Universal-ctags doesn't preload a single file.
-Instead, Universal-ctags loads all files having the :file:`.ctags` extension under the previously specified directories.
+Instead, Universal-ctags loads all the files having the :file:`.ctags` extension under the previously specified directories.
 If you have multiple parser definitions, put them in different files.

 Avoiding option incompatibility issues ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,